 Non-Events: If an event was supposed to happen, but did not, that is a non-event.
 Although non-events describe an event that did not occur, they should be captured because they may help discover conditions and behaviors relevant to the investigation.

-Example - Robert did not try to start the chipper to verify lockout/tagout was successfully performed.
+Example - Bill did not try to start the chipper to verify lockout/tagout was successfully performed.
 He failed to perform the verification step of the lockout/tagout procedure.

 Simultaneous Events: In some accident scenarios two or more events occur at precisely the same time resulting in a hazardous condition or set of unsafe behaviors that cause an injury.

-Example - Ralph wondered why the chipper was off and turned it back on at the same instant in time that Robert reached into the chipper to remove the jammed wood.
+Example - Ralph wondered why the chipper was off and turned it back on at the same instant in time that Bill reached into the chipper to remove the jammed wood.